You want smart political talk without the meltdowns?

 I think Beck.

-I think I thought you're friends with Glenn Beck.
+I thought you're friends with Clem Beck.

 I am friends with him.

-I do his show too.
+I do his show, too.

-Um I got a big thing.
+You know, I got a problem.

 You just contradicted yourself.